waffle-iron/docs/source/cassandra.rst

 Features
 --------

-Both the source and sink connector use Cassandra's executeAysnc function.
+Both the source and sink connector use Cassandra's executeAysnc functionality.
 This is non blocking.
 For the source, the when the result returns it is iterated over and rows added to a internal queue.
 This queue is then drained by the connector and written to Kafka.

 Source Connector
 ~~~~~~~~~~~~~~~~